b0bh00d/Dash-d/README.md

 ### Sensor
 A Sensor is actually not a direct component of the Dash'd project.
 Rather, they are independent processes running on the domain that are actively monitoring one or more assets and/or resources.
 Sensors are written by the user, and can be constructed in any language or fashion chosen by the user, as long as they can produce the expected output.

 Each Sensor process will produce a report in the form of a JSON file, and then deposit that report into a pre-designated folder at reaonsable intervals.
-The Collector process will monitor this folder for activity, and will ensure that that any Dashboard processes on the "ring" will receive the information for display.
+The Collector process will monitor this folder for activity, and will ensure that that any Dashboard processes on the network "ring" will receive the information for display.

 #### Sensor data
 A Sensor will generate a JSON file to be deposited within view of the Collector.
 This Sensor data file can contain up to three elements that will be regarded by the Collector:

-- sensor_name
+- sensor_name (required)
   - This is a name that is unique within the domain.
 It should be descriptive enough that somebody viewing it will know without doubt what asset or resource it represents.
   - E.g., a Sensor that is monitoring the health of a RAID might name itself `raid_monitor_md0`.
   - The Collector will provide the domain name to listeners on the "ring" along with the Sensor data, so the Dashboard will include it in the display.
 E.g., for a domain named "corrin", the Dashboard would display the Sensor name as `corrin::raid_monitor_md0`.
-- sensor_state
+- sensor_state (required)
   - States are strings with simplified values:
     - `healthy`, `poor`, `critical` or `deceased`
   - Each of these has a visual representation in the Dashboard display.